15 Steps for New Website SEO

 Just as crucial to having a unified voice and tone throughout your website, is having a consistent look and feel to your pages.
 The design, color scheme, and structure should feel like an extension of your home page and your brand.
 Web crawlers pick up on design elements and will automatically connect additional content to your existing pages if they see consistency.

-2) Link to Your Own Stuff
+10. Link to Your Own Stuff

 When you create a new page, don’t forget to include links and resources to recirculate traffic.
 Make it easy to navigate back to your homepage.
 Not only will it make it easier for bots to connect your content to an already-ranked page, but it will also help your readers quickly find the content they need.

-4) Keep it Fresh
+12. Keep it Fresh

-5) Use the Right Keywords
+13. Use the Right Keywords

-7) Make New Friends
+15. Make New Friends

-Last, but not least, stop to check your results after you create each new page.
+Check your results after you create each new page.
 If the page isn’t performing as well as it should, go through your SEO checklist and see what you can tweak.
 Is it slow upload time?
 The wrong keywords?
 A poor URL?

 It’s smart to revisit your current content once in a while to make sure your SEO strategy is still going strong.
 A boost in rankings is sure to follow.